GusttavoLopes/ps-projeto-pet-type/README.md

 useAuth.ts - retorna as propriedades do value do AuthContext.Provider

-useBackHandler.ts -
+useBackHandler.ts - detectar o toque do usuário no botão

-useMedicine.ts -
+useMedicine.ts - retorna as propriedades do value do MedicineContext.Provider

-usePayment.ts
+usePayment.ts - retorna as propriedades do value do PaymentContext.Provider

-usePet.ts -
+usePet.ts - retorna as propriedades do value do PerContext.Provider

 ### Contexts